 • For the self-employed, review what you can delegate so you can focus on income generators, review which of your products or services sell better and focus on those, and create new income opportunities from your current products or services.
 And, don’t forget to collect your expenses over this year for write-off purposes.

-• For all of us, review the tax brackets to make yourself aware of how your income can be affected.
+• For all of us, review the tax brackets to make yourself aware of how your budget can be affected.

 In order to truly know how to maximize your income, you must create a budget for your income now in order to use it in the most profitable way possible.
 So, if you haven’t downloaded your free budget template yet, you can do so here now and create a budget for this entire year!